Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

    **Detailed Explanation**:
    - **Parameters**:
-     - `neural_layer_information`: The information about the network layers, weights, biases, etc.
+     - `neural_layer_information`: The information about the network layers, weights_matrix, biases, etc.
      - `learning_rate`: The rate at which the network updates its parameters.
      - `iterations`: The number of times the network should iterate over the training data.

    - **Process**:
      - The function first initializes the network and calculates the initial Mean Squared Error (MSE).
-     - It then enters a loop where it performs forward propagation, backpropagation, and updates the weights and biases based on the gradients.
+     - It then enters a loop where it performs forward propagation, backpropagation, and updates the weights_matrix and biases based on the gradients.
      - The MSE is tracked over the iterations to monitor the training progress.
      - The final trained network and the MSE graph are outputted.